Raghavendra1178/Secure-File-Sharing-System-Using-Image-Steganography-And-Cryptography-Techniques/README.md

 can input the decoded image and the decrypted text information is displayed to the user in a new file.

+Algorithms Used:
+Steganography-Least Significant Bit

-## Refer to the Report File for the Implementation and the Algorithms used
+## Refer to the Report File for the Implementation and the Explanation of the Algorithms used